masoud-zokaee/sentiment-analysis-nltk/README.md

 in two classes of positive and negative.
 You can see the classification result and enter a sample sentence to test the model.

-( complete implementation detail in commented in python file )
+( complete implementation detail commented in python file )

 2- twitter-sentiment.py : sentiment analysis on a set of collected tweets from twitter - classifying tweets in two classes of positive and negative.
 You can see the classification result and enter a sample tweet to test the model.

-( complete implementation detail in commented in python file )
+( complete implementation detail commented in python file )

 ## Prerequisites